Azerbaijan national football team: Colours

 As of UEFA Euro 2016 qualifying round, Azerbaijan's home colours are all-red kit.
 The team wears an all-blue kit for away games.
 This combination of colours is traditional for the national team since their first game.
 At the beginning of 90s, the team wore a white shirt, but towards the end of the decade it was transformed into blue-white striped shirts.
 At the beginning of the 2000s, the kit was replaced by the white shirt with a vertical tricolour stripe, formed of the colors from the national flag of Azerbaijan on the chest.
 The kit was changed into blue shirts, red shorts and green socks only for the UEFA Euro 2008 qualifying round.
 After the tournament, the national team went back to their usual combination of colours.

 Azerbaijan national team's away colours were yellow-black striped shirts, black shorts and yellow socks until UEFA Euro 2004 qualifying round, when it was decided to abandon this kit in favor of the completely blue.
 During the UEFA Euro 2008 qualifying round games the team has used an all red kit.

-Since 2017, Azerbaijan's kit has been supplied by Nike.
-They took over from Puma who were Azerbaijan's kit suppliers between 2004 and 2006.
+Since 2017, Azerbaijan's kit have been supplied by Nike.
+They took over from Puma, who were Azerbaijan's kit suppliers between 2004 and 2006.
 Before that Umbro were Azerbaijan's kit suppliers between 2002 and 2004.